bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 Apart from the language, the JavaScript ecosystem has seen huge growth.
 Tooling, in particular, has seen a large amount of development.
-While many tools in the ecosystem can work perfectly fine with either JavaScript or CoffeeScript, here are a few benefits we've gotten from switching to ES2015.
+While many tools in the ecosystem can work perfectly fine with either JavaScript or CoffeeScript, here are a few benefits we wanted to get from switching to ES2015.
 - Built-in static analysis for editors like [Visual Studio Code][] can make reading and writing code much easier.
 Support for [automatic type acquisition](https://code.visualstudio.com/docs/languages/javascript#_automatic-type-acquisition) and projects like [DefinitelyTyped][] reduce friction for getting type analysis.
 - [ESLint][] for powerful and pluggable JavaScript linting.
 - [jscodeshift][] makes [refactoring large codebases](https://www.toptal.com/javascript/write-code-to-rewrite-your-code) much more efficient.